archaikek/problem-solving-stash/README.md

 ## spoj-ms2025-tdbfs
 Solution of the problem 'Searching the Graph' from https://www.spoj.com/MS2025/problems/TDBFS/.
 The contest will most likely be unavailable to outsiders.
 ### Solution
+Pretty self explanatory, use DFS and BFS when requested.